Jean Blashfield Black: Career

 After graduating from college, Blashfield was hired by Wallace Black at Children's Press in Chicago, where she started working on a 20-volume science encyclopedia.
 Within a few months, she was promoted to Managing Editor, and handled all the editing and production, managed a staff of 20, and wrote a number of articles for the encyclopedia.
-The Young People's Science Encyclopedia was first published in 1962, and prepared in cooperation with the National College of Education (now known as National Louis University).
+The Young People's Science Encyclopedia was prepared prepared in cooperation with the National College of Education (now known as National Louis University), was published beginning in 1962, until 1993.
 Blashfield commented, "The most exciting event of my professional career was the publishing of this first encyclopedia.
 With that job, I was ballooned into the mainstream of publishing before I had even known where I was heading.
 It was a thrilling, enriching experience — being with experts in their fields, top consultants from many walks of life, and enjoying the concepts of the varied artists.
 I think being involved with the compiling of a major reference work of any kind is a stirring (and exhausting) experience."